 - 2 15-ounce cans chickpeas, drained and rinsed

 - 2 limes juiced and zested

 - ¼ cup loosely packed cilantro leaves roughly chopped

 - Preheat the oven to 400ºF.

 Char the tomatillos, jalapeño, and garlic:

-- Preheat oven to 400ºF.
-Place tomatillos, jalapeno peppers, and head of garlic (garlic should be cut-side up) on a baking sheet and drizzle with 1-2 tablespoons oil.
-Season with salt.
-Transfer to the oven and roast for 15-20 minutes until they char.
+- Place tomatillos and jalapeño peppers on a baking sheet and drizzle with 1 tablespoon of oil.
+Drizzle the garlic with 1 tablespoon of avocado oil and wrap the garlic in foil.
+Season the vegetables with salt.
+Transfer to the oven and roast for 15 to 20 minutes until they char.

 Start the kale soup:

 - While the tomatillos roast, prepare the kale soup.
-Heat 2 teaspoons of oil in a large pot and add the onion.
-Cook for 8-10 minutes until it begins to brown around the edges.
+Heat the remaining 2 teaspoons of avocado oil in a large pot and add the onion.
+Cook for 8 to 10 minutes until it begins to brown around the edges.
 Add the diced green chili peppers and cook for 4 minutes.
 Season lightly with salt.